-- Be aware of the alternative of SUGAR FREE options, if available, to reduce the risk of caries if there is likely to be prolonged use of NSAIDS.
+- Be aware of the alternative of SUGAR-FREE options, if available, to reduce the risk of dental caries if there is likely to be prolonged use of NSAIDS.

-NSAIDs act by inhibiting enzymes (cyclo-oxygenase-1 (COX-1) and COX-2) involved in prostaglandin synthesis resulting in analgesic, anti-inflammatory, and antipyretic effects.
+NSAIDs act by inhibiting enzymes (cyclo-oxygenase-1 [COX-1] and COX-2) involved in prostaglandin synthesis resulting in analgesic, anti-inflammatory, and anti-pyretic effects.

 There are two broad groups of NSAIDs—the older, traditional, non-selective NSAIDs (e.g., ibuprofen, naproxen, aspirin) that inhibit both COX-1 and COX-2 and the newer, selective COX-2 inhibitors that predominantly inhibit COX-2 (e.g., celecoxib).
 The clinical effects of NSAIDs depend largely on their selectivity for these enzymes.
 The non-selective group acting widely resulting in varying degrees of analgesic, anti-inflammatory and anti-pyretic and anti-platelet effects.
 The selective group has less gastro-intestinal tract side effects.

 More information about pain relief is provided in PMM-Nursing.

 The photograph below shows severe dental caries.
 Caries risk is increased with the regular ingestion of medicines that contain sugar-based syrups.
 Sugar-free alternatives are available and recommended.